 Our vision is a radical improvement in the speed of acquisition and information content of Scanning Probe Microscopy (SPM) images.
-We will adapt measurement paradigms from microwave opto-mechanics to develop a new type of resonant mechanical force sensor for Low Temperature Atomic Force Microscopy (LT-AFM).
-Our ultimate goal is a force sensor working at the fundamental limit of action and reaction set by quantum physics.
+We will adapt novel measurement paradigms to develop a new type of resonant mechanical force sensor for Low-Temperature Atomic Force Microscopy (LT-AFM).
+Our ultimate goal is a force sensor working at the fundamental limit of action and reaction.
 With several orders of magnitude improvement in sensitivity beyond the current state-of-the-art, our sensors will enable the acquisition of multi-dimensional data sets in seconds, as opposed to several days as is the current practice.

 Since its founding in 1827, KTH Royal Institute of Technology in Stockholm has grown to become one of Europe’s leading technical and engineering universities, and a key center of intellectual development and innovation.
 Today KTH is Sweden’s largest technical research and learning institution and home to students, researchers and faculty from around the world.
 Applied Physics is one of KTH's largest and most active departments, hosting several groups and projects in Quantum Technology.
 The division of Nanostructure Physics works on various forms of quantum and nano technology.